 Menuridae – Lyrebirds

 There are two species of Lyrebird; ground-dwelling Australian birds, that form the genus, Menura, and the family Menuridae.
 They are most notable for their superb ability to mimic natural and artificial sounds from their environment.
 Lyrebirds have unique plumes of neutral coloured tail feathers.
+They are are among Australia’s best-known native birds.
+As well as their extraordinary mimicking ability, lyrebirds are notable because of the striking beauty of the male bird’s huge tail when it is fanned out in display; and also because of their courtship display.
+It is generally accepted that the lyrebird family is most closely related to the Atrichornithidae (Scrub-birds) and some authorities have combined both in a single family, but evidence that they are also related to the bowerbirds remains controversial and unproven.

-The superb lyrebird is found in areas of rainforest in Victoria, New South Wales and south-east Queensland, as well as in Tasmania where it was introduced in the 19th century.
-Many superb lyrebirds live in the Dandenong Ranges National Park and Kinglake National Park around Melbourne, the Royal National Park and Illawarra region south of Sydney and in many other parks along the east coast of Australia as well as non protected bushland.
+The Superb Lyrebird is found in areas of rainforest in Victoria, New South Wales and south-east Queensland, as well as in Tasmania where it was introduced in the 19th century.
+Many superb lyrebirds live in the Dandenong Ranges National Park and Kinglake National Park around Melbourne, the Royal National Park and Illawarra region south of Sydney and in many other parks along the east coast of Australia as well as non-protected bushland.
 Albert’s lyrebird is found in only a very small area of Southern Queensland rainforest.

-Lyrebirds feed on the ground and as individuals.
+They feed on the ground and as individuals.
 A range of invertebrate prey is taken, including insects such as cockroaches, beetles (both adults and larvae), earwigs, fly larvae, and the adults and larvae of moths.
 Other prey taken includes centipedes, spiders, earthworms.
 Less commonly taken prey includes stick insects, beetles, amphipods, lizards, frogs and occasionally, seeds.
 They find food by scratching with their feet through the leaf-litter.

 Male lyrebirds call mostly during winter, when they construct and maintain an open arena-mound in dense bush, on which they sing and dance in courtship, to display to potential mates, of which the male lyrebird has several.
 The female builds an untidy nest, usually low to the ground in a moist gully, where she lays a single egg.
 She is the sole parent who incubates the egg over 50 days until it hatches, and she is also the sole carer of the lyrebird chick.

 A lyrebird’s song is one of the more distinctive aspects of its behavioural biology.
 Lyrebirds sing throughout the year, but the peak of the breeding season, from June to August, is when they sing with the most intensity.
 During this peak they may sing for four hours of the day, almost half the hours of daylight.
-The song of the superb lyrebird is a mixture of seven elements of its own song and any number of other mimicked songs and noises.
+The song of the Superb Lyrebird is a mixture of seven elements of its own song and any number of other mimicked songs and noises.
 They are incredible mimics and when close to habitation they have incorporated all sorts of sounds from the human world such as chain-saws, crying babies, car alarms, rifle fire and even mobile phones!

 Albert’s Lyrebird Menura alberti